 Better Shopping

-Shopping better is not only recycling what you no longer need or finding certain items second hand.
-Before all that, #bettershopping is taking care of what you already have and love.
+Better shopping is about more than just recycling what you no longer need or finding certain items second hand.
+First and foremost, #bettershopping means taking care of what you already have and love.

-To help you better take care of your favourite pieces and to understand what your garments are made of, we have compiled a little guide, ultimately helping you shop better.
+To help you take better care of your favourite items and understand what they are made of, we have compiled a short guide to help you shop better.

 Keep your favourite pieces for longer

-We all have these pieces in our closet that we wish could last forever and so we understand that just getting a new piece isn’t always the right choice.
+We all have pieces in our wardrobe that we wish would last forever and buying a new one isn’t always the right choice.

 Step One: Wash

-A coffe stain here, some pen marks there or just the wear and tear of the everyday, washing our clothes is something we do all the time but not all clothes wash the same.
-Below you find the most common washing symbols and what they mean.
+From coffee stains to pen marks and the general wear and tear of everyday life, we wash our clothes all the time.
+However, not all clothes can be washed in the same way.
+Below, you find the most common washing symbols and what they mean.

-Buckets with a number tell you highest possible temperature with which you should wash your piece.
+Buckets with a number indicate the highest possible temperature at which you should wash your garment.

-If there is a line beneath the bucket, it’s best to wash your piece on a delicate cycle and if there is a hand in the basin, the piece should best be washed in a hand-wash cycle.
+If there is a line beneath the number, it is best to wash the garment on a delicate cycle.
+A hand in the basin tells you the garment should best be washed by hand.

 Step Two: Dry